-Purpose: This document provides step-by-step instructions for editing the skills in a Job Profile that already exists in Calibrate.
+Purpose: This document provides step-by-step instructions for editing the skills in a Job Profile that already exists in Calibrate, but has not yet been through Validation.

 Audience: This document is meant to be used by Job Profile Editors.
 Job Profile Editors work together to create Job Profiles which are then reviewed by people in industry.

 Before you begin: A Job Profile is a Skill Profile which describes a specific occupation or job and consists of four types of skills: 1) Work Activities, 2) Knowledge Domains, 3) Soft Skills and 4) Tools and Technologies.
-Editing skills means adding new ones and rating them and changing the ratings of or discarding existing ones.
+Editing skills means 1) adding and rating new skills, 2) changing the ratings of existing skills or 3) discarding existing skills.

 You can find the definition of the capitalized words used in this User Guide in the SkillsEngine dictionary located here.